UnclassedPenguin/bible/README.md

 ## Todo:
-[ ] - Add bookmark function
+[ ] - Combine if statements in infoMode function.
+Should be if else if [ ] - Add bookmark function
 [ ] - Add favorite function
 [ ] - Add a print all?